gerardroche/gerardroche.github.io/_posts/2022-09-22-neovintageous-super-keys.md

 ## Key Handler

-You can configure the key handler to ignore selected super keys.
-Read [key handling in NeoVintageous](/2022/09/22/neovintageous-key-handler/).
+You can configure the key handler to ignore selected keys.
+Read the [NeoVintageous Key Handler](/2022/09/22/neovintageous-key-handler/).

 ## Troubleshooting